We've been sending emails to each other for decades, now. Open your email, type the message, hit send.

 When you send the email to yourself (before sending to customers, of course!), open it on your mobile phone to be sure it is automatically optimized for mobile.

 If it isn't, check the help section of your client.
 There should be a way to optimize your email for mobile devices manually, if not automatically.
+79% of emails are opened on a smartphone.

 True story: Not long ago, a foreUP employee received an email from a house cleaning company.
 The fall special advertised in the subject/snippet were enticing enough that she opened it to get more information.